jpcummins/tsk-spec/README.md

 This repo does not contain an implementation.
 It is for specs, documentation, and examples for the task management system.

+The intent is for a tsk repository to live in its own git repo, separate from application code, to keep git history clean.
+This is not required; the system is flexible enough to live alongside a codebase in the same repo.

 ## Implementations

 - **[tsk-cli](https://github.com/jpcummins/tsk-cli)** - Terminal UI with DSL queries and fuzzy search
 - **[tsk-lib](https://github.com/jpcummins/tsk-lib)** - Go library for parsing and querying tsk repositories

-The intent is for task tracking data to live in its own repository, separate from application code, to keep git history clean.
-This is not required; the system is flexible enough to live alongside a codebase in the same repo.

 ## Principles
-- Fast by default; no heavy infrastructure required.
+- Instantaneous search.
-- Developer-first UX; text is the source of truth.
+- Text is the source of truth.
-- Non-proprietary formats and portable data.
+- Clear specification for humans and AI.
-- Minimal surface area with strong reporting.
 - Scales from solo dev workflows to large multi-org teams.
-- No API or servers required; just edit plain text files.
-- A clear spec enables robust implementations for non-technical users.

 ## Spec and Versioning
 - The formal spec lives in `SPEC.md`.